Real-World Training at Utah Law

 You may begin taking experiential courses after completing your 1L year.
 Our full-year Criminal Process Externship is open only to 3Ls.

 The Criminal Process Externship requires Evidence and Trial Advocacy as pre-requisites.
 Criminal Procedure is also recommended.
 It must be taken no later than fall of the third year because it is required by the rule that authorizes law students to appear in court.
 Students completing their first externships must enroll in either Learning from Practice or Criminal Process as a co-requisite.
 And during their second externship, students are required to take Advanced Learning from Practice as a co-requisite.

-Externships are offered year-round, and students can find and apply for externships on 12Twenty by searching for “Extern (For Credit)” positions.
-Students can also request to be matched, or they can locate their own externship with the approval of the Director of Externships.
-Clinics and practicums are offered in fall and spring semesters, with fall applications accepted in March and spring applications accepted in October each year.
+Field placements are offered year-round, and students can find and apply for placements on 12Twenty.
+Students can also request to be matched, or they can locate their own externship with the approval of the Director of Field Placements.
+Clinics are offered in fall and spring semesters, with fall applications accepted in March and spring applications accepted in October each year.